Muukid/muTrueType/README.md

 * `MUTT_LOCA_REQUIRES_HEAD` - the loca table failed to load because head is rather not being loaded or failed to load, and loca relies on head.

 * `MUTT_LOCA_REQUIRES_MAXP` - the loca table failed to load because maxp is rather not being loaded or failed to load, and loca relies on maxp.

+* `MUTT_GLYF_REQUIRES_LOCA` - the glyf table failed to load because loca is rather not being loaded or failed to load, and glyf relies on loca.

+* `MUTT_GLYF_REQUIRES_MAXP` - the glyf table failed to load because maxp is rather not being loaded or failed to load, and glyf relies on maxp.

+* `MUTT_GLYF_REQUIRES_HEAD` - the glyf table failed to load because head is rather not being loaded or failed to load, and glyf relies on head.

 Most of these errors getting triggered imply that rather the data is corrupt (especially in regards to checksum errors), uses some extension or format not supported by this library (such as OpenType), has accidental incorrect values, or is purposely malformed to attempt to get out of the memory region of the file data.